 improving collective preparedness for cash programming.

-Four implementing agencies are also already operating using common standard operating procedures.
+Four implementing agencies are already operating using common standard operating procedures.

 Ethiopia's CCD network has identified technical support to be an essential need in their context as often technical advisers don’t have the time to improve their practice and learn from each other.
 CCD Ethiopia will form a common technical unit to serve the different partners within the network.
-We are also in the process of mapping
+They have also mapped

-technical expertise and operational presence across the membership which will allow us to establish the strongest combination of partners across the cash value chain in each consortium we form, tailored to the specific need identified.
+each member's technical expertise and operational presence which will allow them to establish the strongest combination of partners across the cash value chain in each consortium they form, tailored to the specific need identified.

-the steering committee election to ensure they continue moving forward.
-With that, the steering committee has signed off on the governance framework at the national level.
+the Steering Committee election to ensure they continued moving forward.
+With that, the Steering Committee signed off on the Governance Framework at the national level.